MSHSL State Debate Tournament

 The questioning period is about defeating arguments not to make the person look good.
 Softball questions are not helpful to debate.
 Do it multiple times and expect your rank to go down.
 All aspects, your speech, the quality of sources, refutation and questioning all go into your final rank.
 Just because you speak the prettiest does not mean you are the champion.
 You should be able to author/sponsor, refute, crystalize, ask tough questions, and defend yourself in questioning throughout the debate.
 Do all in a session and you are in decent shape.

-Presiding Officers (PO): The PO will start with a rank of five in all chambers for me.
+Presiding Officers (PO): The PO will start with a rank of six in all chambers for me.
 From there, you can work your way up or down based on your performance.
 PO's who are clearly favoring the same school or same circuit students will lose rank.
 A PO can absolutely receive the one in my ranks likewise they can be unranked if you make many errors.

 The current trend is for "super wordy" PO's.
 You do not need to say things like "Thank you for that speech of 3:09.
 As this was the 3rd Affirmative Speech, we are in line for 1 minute block of questioning.
 All those who wish to ask a question, please indicate."
 If you add up the above through an entire session, that adds up to multiple speeches that were taken by the PO.
 Watch how many words you say between speeches, question blocks, etc. A great PO blends away in the room.
 Extra language like "The chair thanks you", "this is speech 22", etc. All of this is just filler words for the PO taking time away from the debate.
 Lastly, a "chair" doesn't have feelings.
 It is not rude to be efficient.